RobinWei-dct/Alexa-gadget-with-BM78-using-SPP/README.md

 # Alexa-gadget-with-BM78-using-SPP
 This is an Alexa Gadget demo using MICROCHIP BM78+SAMD21 EVB.
+Refer to Alexa-gadget-using-BM78.jpg for whole demo set configuration.

 Alexa gadget required feature is implemented in BM78.